Rubin-unige/assignment1_rt/README.md

 After 1 second, the velocities are set to 0 (both linear and angular) to stop the turtle, and the stop command is published to the respective turtle.

 ### 4. Python `turtle2` already exist issue
-As discussed earlier, when restarting the `user_interface` node in Python, the node crashed because `turtle2` already existed in the simulation.
-This issue did not occur in the C++ version.
+As discussed earlier, when restarting the `user_interface` node in **Python**, the node crashed because `turtle2` already existed in the simulation.
+This issue did not occur in the **C++** version.

-To address this problem in Python, an additional check was implemented to ensure that turtle2 already exists in the simulation before attempting to spawn it.
-This check uses the /turtle2/pose topic, which is only active when turtle2 is present.
+To address this problem in **Python**, an additional check was implemented to ensure that `turtle2` already exists in the simulation before attempting to spawn it.
+This check uses the `/turtle2/pose` topic, which is only active when `turtle2` is present.
 The solution involves the following steps:

-- Check if turtle2 Exists:
+- Check if `turtle2` Exists:

-  - Subscribe to the /turtle2/pose topic, which publishes the position and orientation of turtle2.
+  - Subscribe to the `/turtle2/pose` topic, which publishes the position and orientation of `turtle2`.
-  - If a message is received within a 1-second timeout, it confirms that turtle2 already exists in the simulation, and no further action is needed.
+  - If a message is received within a 1-second timeout, it confirms that `turtle2` already exists in the simulation, and no further action is needed.
-- Spawn turtle2 if Not Found:
+- Spawn `turtle2` if Not Found:

-  - If no message is received within the timeout, the node assumes that turtle2 does not exist.
+  - If no message is received within the timeout, the node assumes that `turtle2` does not exist.
-  - The node then calls the /spawn service to create turtle2 at the coordinates (5.0, 2.0) with an orientation of 0.0.
+  - The node then calls the `/spawn` service to create `turtle2` at the coordinates **(5.0, 2.0)** with an orientation of **0.0**.

 Below is the code that sets up this check:
 ```Python